17-Year-Old Jamel Barnwell Wanted For Murder In Our Town Alley Shooting That Killed Philadelphia Man, Injured 4 Others

 EAST NORRITON, Pa.
 (CBS) — A manhunt is on for a 17-year-old boy who Montgomery County authorities say shot five people, killing one, inside of an East Norriton Township bowling alley.
 The Montgomery County District Attorney’s Office identified Jamel Barnwell of Upper Darby, Delaware County, as the suspect in Saturday night’s shooting at Our Town Alley.

 Authorities said Barnwell fatally shot 29-year-old Frank Wade of Philadelphia and wounded four others in the incident.
-An arrest warrant has been issued for the teen, who is facing a first-degree murder charge.READ MORE: Woman Shoots, Critically Wounds Intruder In Kensington, Philadelphia Police Say
+An arrest warrant has been issued for the teen, who is facing a first-degree murder charge.READ MORE: WATCH LIVE: Pennsylvania Gov. Tom Wolf To Unveil Workforce Development Plan To Get Residents Back To Work

 “He can’t have a gun and he did.
 You’ve seen it in the pictures,” Montgomery County District Attorney Kevin Steele said during a video news conference Sunday.
 “We saw it in the surveillance video last night.
 This is an ongoing problem.
 This is the mechanism of death.
 Far too many weapons out there right now.”